NickNaskida/TeleVenue/TUTORIAL.md

     except Exception as e:
         raise HTTPException(status_code=500, detail=str(e))
 ```
+- Here we define two routes with help of `APIRouter` from `fastapi` library.
+[Documentation here](https://fastapi.tiangolo.com/tutorial/bigger-applications/#apirouter)
+  - first route is `/{venue_id}` and it returns all bookings for a venue
+    - Here we just query the database and return all bookings.
+Note that we specify return schema with `-> List[BookingItem]`
+  - second route is `/{venue_id}` and it creates a booking for a venue
+    - Here we first get the json data passed to the request.
+    - Then we check if all required fields are present.
+If not, we raise `HTTPException` with status code 400.
+    - Then we check if the data is valid.
+We do this with help of [safe_parse_webapp_init_data function from aiogram](https://docs.aiogram.dev/en/dev-3.x/utils/web_app.html).
+(To validate data received via the Mini App, one should send the data from the Telegram.WebApp.initData field to the bot's backend).
+[Documentation here](https://core.telegram.org/bots/webapps#validating-data-received-via-the-mini-app)
+    - Next, we check if the venue exists.
+If not, we raise `HTTPException` with status code 404.
+    - Finally, we create a booking and save it to the database.
+We also answer the web app query with help of [bot.answer_web_app_query function from aiogram](https://docs.aiogram.dev/en/dev-3.x/api/methods/answer_web_app_query.html) and query_id that we receive from frontend.

 Finally, we have to add these routes to our application.
 To do this,